Platform logo

 4. Discussion

 The following examples have been selected for the different architectural types and design strategies used for waiting areas.
-Moreover, the different age groups of the user involve demands of a different nature, not insignificant in a therapeutic conception.
-What unites is the intent to create environments for mental health through a process of listening and empathy towards the various ways of interacting with the environment that can manifest.
-For this reason, waiting areas could become a meeting point if they are not overly medicalized, but made more welcoming and comfortable.
-The space and time of waiting is a factor that is often underestimated - despite the numerous guidelines and experimental methods that attest to its importance - because often the focus on the medical aspect prevails, forgetting that the environment has a weighty effect on the healing aspect.
+Moreover, the different age groups of the user involve demands of a different nature, which is not insignificant in a therapeutic conception.
+What unites us is the intent to create environments for mental health through a process of listening and empathy towards the various ways of interacting with the environment that can manifest.
+For this reason, waiting areas could become a meeting point if they are not overly medicalized but made more welcoming and comfortable.
+The space and time of waiting is a factor that is often underestimated, despite the numerous guidelines and experimental methods that attest to its importance, because often the focus on the medical aspect prevails, forgetting that the environment has a weighty effect on the healing aspect.

-In the case of the Careggi Hospital first aid, we are in an existing sanitary building, where the main function is to accommodate people who need all kinds of care.
-The choice to allocate an entrance area to the reception of people with cognitive disorders is not obvious and is rarely designed, except for structures specifically dedicated to mental health.
-Being inside a building already structured, it is an adaptation of an existing space, easily accessible thanks to a signposted path at the entrance; which uses a facilitated digital system to compensate for the difficulty of understanding and/or rebalance the state of anxiety that may increase in these contexts.
-The waiting area is clearly delineated and separated from the medical area, representing a place of refuge and comfort, included in the hospital complex but accessible only in case of need, then with a certain awareness.
-We are thus faced with a strong attempt to accept and confront diversity.
+In the case of Careggi Hospital first aid, we are in an existing sanitary building, where the main function is to accommodate people who need all kinds of care.
+Designing an entrance area for the reception of people with cognitive disorders is not a common practice, except in structures specifically dedicated to mental health.
+Being inside a building already structured, it is an adaptation of an existing space, easily accessible thanks to a signposted path at the entrance, which uses a facilitated digital system to compensate for the difficulty of understanding and/or rebalance the state of anxiety that may increase in these contexts.
+The waiting area, which represents a place of refuge and comfort, is clearly delineated and separated from the medical area.
+It is included in the hospital complex but accessible only in case of need, then with a certain awareness.
+This represents a strong attempt to accept and confront diversity.

-The Edgecliff Medical Centre, on the other hand, is a structure built from scratch, in which it was possible to carry out all the studies on the importance of the environmental aspect in the therapeutic path of the child.
-The waiting room here is not conceived as a well-defined and localized environment in a precise point of the structure and separated from the medical environment but is totally integrated into the therapeutic aspect.
+The Edgecliff Medical Centre, on the other hand, is a structure built from scratch in which it was possible to carry out all the studies on the importance of the environmental aspect in the therapeutic path of the child.
+The waiting room here is not conceived as a well-defined and localised environment in a precise point of the structure and is separated from the medical environment but is totally integrated into the therapeutic aspect.
 The entire centre, small and cosy in size, revolves around the common spaces, simplifying the process of interaction not only between the parent and the doctor but also between children and their parents.
-The child does not consciously choose to go to that place to carry out therapies, so the functional intent is to make him feel comfortable, in a playful and domestic air, where the parent/caregiver can find a space of privacy to talk to the doctor but at the same time can interact and confront other adult people living similar realities.
+The child does not consciously choose to go to that place to carry out therapies, so the functional intent is to make him feel comfortable, in a playful and domestic atmosphere, where the parent or carer can find a space of privacy to talk to the doctor but at the same time can interact with and confront other adult people living similar realities.

 5. Conclusions

-Given the wide range of cognitive and behavioural atypicals, it is clear that some facilities and utilities may not be adequate to accommodate all residents.
-For this reason, the construction of "empathic" environments becomes essential, and it is the task of designers to a re-conceptualize disability, in social terms rather than exclusively medical, to realize the important change from inclusion to reciprocity.
+Given the wide range of cognitive and behavioural atypicalities, it is clear that some facilities and utilities may not be adequate to accommodate all residents.
+For this reason, the construction of "empathic" environments becomes essential, and it is the task of designers to re-conceptualize disability in social terms rather than exclusively medical terms to realise the important change from inclusion to reciprocity.

-The aim is therefore to lead to a reflection on how to imagine new forms of proximity and redistribution of care services, which guarantee different degrees of integration according to individual needs: build possible meeting points between therapy and society, learning to consider the deficiencies, as they are often understood, as simple differences and manifestations of alterity11.
+The aim is therefore to lead to a reflection on how to imagine new forms of proximity and redistribution of care services, which guarantee different degrees of integration according to individual needs: building possible meeting points between therapy and society, and learning to consider the deficiencies, as they are often understood, as simple differences and manifestations of alterity.

 Contributor statement